Boat Loan Calculator

 Registration and Titling Fees

 Every state requires boat registration, and fees vary enormously.
 Florida, one of the most popular boating states, charges based on boat length and ranges from $5.50 for boats under 12 feet to $189.75 for boats 65 feet and over (plus a county fee).
 California charges based on the boat's value at approximately 1% annually.
 Texas has a use tax of 6.25% on the purchase price.
-Some states also require titling in addition to registration, which adds another fee.
+Some states also require titling to registration, which adds another fee.

 Marina and Storage Costs